-Sub-section (2) - (a) If the Magistrate, after considering the forwarding of the Investigating officer and the entries in the diary relating to the case is satisfied that there are grounds for believing that the accusation or information about the accused is well-founded, he shall pass an order for detaining the accused in the jail.
-If the Magistrate is not so satisfied, he shall forthwith release the accused.
+Sub-section (2) - (a) If the Magistrate, after considering the forwarding of the Investigating officer and the entries the diary relating to the case is satisfied that there are grounds for believing that the accusation or information about the accused is well-founded, he shall pass an for detaining the accused in the order Magistrate is jail. Ιf the not SO satisfied, he shall forthwith release the accused.
 If in the forwarding of the Investigating Officer the grounds for believing that the accused or information is well founded are not mentioned and if the copy of the entries in the diary is not produced the Magistrate shall also release the accused forthwith.